jarokaz/caipp/01-covertype/README.md

 8. The *Tuner* component in the example pipeline tunes model hyperparameters using CloudTuner (KerasTuner instance) and AI Platform Vizier as a back-end.
 It can be added and removed from the pipeline using the `enable_tuning` environment variable set in the notebook or in the pipeline code.
 When included in the pipeline, it ouputs a "best_hyperparameter" artifact directly into the *Trainer*.
 When excluded hyperparameters are drawn from the defaults set in the pipeline code.
 9. The *ResolverNode* component retrieves the best performing model from the previous runs and passed it to the *Evaluator* to be used as a baseline during model validation.
 10. The *Evaluator* component evaluates the trained model against the eval split and validates against the baseline model from the *ResolverNode*.
 If the new model exceeds validation thresholds it is marked as "blessed".

-11. The *InfraValidator* component validates the model serving infrastructure and provides a "infra_blessing" that the model can be loaded and queried for predictions.
-12. If the new model is blessed by the *Evaluator* and *InfraValidator*, the *Pusher* deploys the model to AI Platform Prediction.
+Note that the *InfraValidation* component is not supported on AI Platform (Unified) Pipelines so the diagram needs to be corrected

 The ML model utilized in the labs  is a multi-class classifier that predicts the type of  forest cover from cartographic data.
 The model is trained on the [Covertype Data Set](/datasets/covertype/README.md) dataset.